allanice001/statusserv/readme.md

 **System monitoring interface with node.js/socket.io back-end.**

-This is how to deploy it:
+Here's how to deploy it:

 - Install node.js and npm if not in the system